 Solution: Make sure you're using high quality batteries and a battery connector capable of high amp flow (40-100 amps).
 Ensure connector is properly sized for your application.
 This behavior is very typical of a battery pack that is having difficulty providing the power your system requires for top performance.
-Refer to pages 1-2 for recommended battery capacity and C ratings for use with Castle ESCs.
+Refer to "a word about batteries" section for recommended battery capacity and C ratings for use with Castle ESCs.